nemequ/portable-snippets/README.md

  * [clock](https://github.com/nemequ/portable-snippets/tree/master/clock) —
    cross-platform wall clock, CPU time, and monotonic time

-There are also modules which are not yet ready for widespread use, but would benefit greatly from testing:
+There are also modules which may not yet be ready for widespread use, but would benefit greatly from testing:

  * [unaligned](https://github.com/nemequ/portable-snippets/tree/master/unaligned) —